tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 4. Fox, P., Khan Academy, _IP Packets_, viewed 12/09/2021, <https://www.khanacademy.org/computing/computers-and-internet/xcae6f4a7ff015e7d:the-internet/xcae6f4a7ff015e7d:routing-with-redundancy/a/ip-packets>
 5. AVI Networks, _Packet Switching_, viewed 12/09/2021, <https://avinetworks.com/glossary/packet-switching/>

+&nbsp;

 ### 2) IP Addresses (IPv4 and IPv6)

-IP addresses are essentially unique identitiers for a device on local networks or the internet (1).
-The IP represents "Internet Protocol" and lays out the rules, regulations and standards for connecting to the internet, and for routing data, which can allow for bi-directionaly data flow (2).
-Given this ability is an essential technology in the web.
+IP addresses are essentially unique numbered identifiers for a device on local networks or on the internet (1).
+The IP represents "Internet Protocol" and lays out the rules, regulations and standards for connecting to the internet, and for routing data, which can allow for bi-directional data flow (2).
+Given this ability it is an essential technology for the web.

 Version 4 (IPv4) addresses are divided into four groups of numbers, separated by a full stop.
 Each group of numbers ranges from 0-255 because each group of numbers is underlaid by an 8-bit number.
 Thus, the whole address is a a unique 32-bit number (3) which allows unique numbers from 0.0.0.0 to 255.255.255.255.
 As the number of connected devices in the world reach ever higher numbers, the 4.2 Billion + addresses was an essential foresight in the design.

 Version 6 (IPv6) was created in 1998 with the most significant difference to IPv4 in that it is created from 128 bits, instead of 32 (3).
-This creates an enormous amount more unique addresses to potentially be used, however as the two IP address versions do not cummunicate with each other directly (2) this creates a difficulty with moving to this next technology en masse.
+This creates an enormous amount more unique addresses to potentially be used, however as the two IP address versions do not communicate with each other directly (2) this creates a difficulty with moving to this technology en masse.
 Still, the potential for the increased number of unique IP addresses is one solution to the ever-expanding number of connected devices.

 1. Kaspersky, 2021, _What is an IP Address - Definition and Explanation_, viewed 12/09/2021, <https://www.kaspersky.com/resource-center/definitions/what-is-an-ip-address>
 2. Mozilla, Mozilla VPN, _What is an IP address?_, viewed 12/09/2021, <https://www.mozilla.org/en-US/products/vpn/more/what-is-an-ip-address/>
 3. Sebesta,R. (2013) Programming the World Wide Web, 7th ed.
 Boston, Person Education, Inc, p4

+&nbsp;

 ### 3) Routers & Routing

 As information moves across the internet in a packet-switching fashion (1), each packet makes a stop at its nearest router, which is a device used in networks that assists packet transfers (2).
 This device can be physical or virtual (3).

 Once a packet is received at a router, the router examines the packet header for its critical information, primarily the destination address (2).
 Here, the router needs to send the package to the next closest router to the packet's final destination.
-That router, in turn, does the same, until finally one of the routers in the network is able to forward the packet to its desintation IP address.
+That router, in turn, does the same, until finally one of the routers in the network is able to forward the packet to its destination IP address.
 The message travels, or is routed along, a network of routers to reach its final IP address.

 ![Example of router network may from source (2)](https://cdn.kastatic.org/ka-perseus-images/0d415093c4d2160530541f0170204200c89111d3.svg)

 _Image source (2)_

-In this way, routers (and routing) is a critical part of the infrastructure of the internet, creating a network of transfers through a map of routers, for packets of information to arrive at their destination.
+In this way, routers (and routing) is a critical part of the infrastructure of the internet, creating a network of transfers through a map of routers, so that packets of information can arrive at their destination.
 Routers are able to guide and direct data through the network, choosing the optimal routes for transferring the packets (4).

-One might compare the analogy of a boat carring cargo (data payload) from the home port (source IP address) to the destination port (destination IP address), noting that it will require stops along the journey from port-to-port, closer and closer to the final address, until it arrives.
+One might compare the analogy of a boat carrying cargo (data payload) from the home port (source IP address) to the destination port (destination IP address), noting that it will require stops along the journey from port-to-port (routers), closer and closer to the final address, until it finally drops the cargo off.
-The importance

-This infrastructure's importance cannot be under-stated; without routers and routing, there would not be the self-same ability to communicate or collaborate over the internet (4)
+This infrastructure's importance cannot be under-stated.
+Without routers and routing, there would not be the self-same ability to communicate or collaborate over the internet (4) as we have had in the past, and do today.

 1. AVI Networks, _Packet Switching_, viewed 12/09/2021, <https://avinetworks.com/glossary/packet-switching/>
 2. Fox, P., Khan Academy, _Internet routing protocol_, viewed 12/09/2021, <https://www.khanacademy.org/computing/computers-and-internet/xcae6f4a7ff015e7d:the-internet/xcae6f4a7ff015e7d:routing-with-redundancy/a/internet-routing>
 3. Irei, A., 2019, Tech Target, _router_, viewed 12/09/2021, <https://www.techtarget.com/searchnetworking/definition/router>
 4. Cisco, What is a router? _Key Q&A_, viewed 12/09/2021, <https://www.cisco.com/c/en_au/solutions/small-business/resource-center/networking/what-is-a-router.html>

+&nbsp;

 ### 4) Domains & DNS

 The Domain Name System (DNS) if a fundamental part of the internet that connects a directory of names with numbers; these numbers primarily being the IP addresses (1).
-As it is acknowledged that people have difficulty rememembering numbers, internet addresses were given textual names (2) that allowed users to access the addresses with words instead of difficult-to-remember IP addresses.
+As it is acknowledged that people have difficulty remembering numbers, internet addresses were given textual names (2) that allowed users to access the addresses with words instead of difficult-to-remember IP addresses.
 For instance, one could use the IP address 35.246.6.109 or simply use icecream.com.au

-As for this example, the DNS icecream.com.au can hold multiple IP records for the same domain name, allowing browsers to to try the multiple IP addresses one-by-one until it receives an appropriate response (3) DNS has thus enabled a single website address (icecream.com.au) to be accessed via mutliple IP addresses, which may be more closely routed in various countries of interest.
+As for this example, the DNS icecream.com.au can hold multiple IP records for the same domain name, allowing browsers to attempt connection with multiple IP addresses one-by-one until it receives an appropriate response (3).
+DNS has thus enabled a single website address (icecream.com.au) to be accessed via multiple IP addresses, which may be more closely routed in various countries of interest.

 To delve further into this, domains allow addresses to carry certain characteristics of identity, where fully qualified domain name comprises the hostname and all domain names; the latter of which related to a larger enclosing collection of machines that share the same group identity (2).
-For instance, using the DNS the educational institutions can belong to the same domain name .edu or .gov which allows ready identity and recognition to users or to groups that might allocate special priviledges to those institutions.
+For instance, using the DNS the educational institutions can belong to the same domain name .edu or .gov which allows ready identity and recognition to users or to groups that might allocate special privileges to those institutions.

 For interest purposes, in the 1970's and early 80's, the assignment of names to addresses was completed by one person!
 Her name was Elizabeth Feinler, who kept a master-list of every connected computer (1), until such time as it became too unwieldy!